belle-coder/ai-summarizer/README.md

 **AI Text Summarizer**

 A simple FastAPI app that summarizes text using OpenAI's GPT-3.5-turbo.
-This project demonstrates a working API, automated tests, and a CI workflow — perfect for showcasing on GitHub.
+This project demonstrates a working API, automated tests, and a CI workflow.

 **Features**